 The helmet: an indispensable protection

 The helmet is an essential protective element for children on scooters.
-In case of a fall, it protects the head and reduces the risk of head injuries.
+In case of a fall, it protects the head and reduces the risk of cranial trauma.
 For optimal safety, it is recommended to invest in a certified helmet that meets current safety standards, preferably with a sturdy chin strap for optimal support.
 At Weebot, you will find a wide range of helmets for electric scooters that comply with European standards, such as the Thousand Heritage Collection helmet, the Eroz Vintage Collection helmet, and many others.

 Joint protection: securing sensitive areas